rprisram/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - For the first part, think about how to describe where the bears are and what they are like.
 - In the second part, you're asking about an action you want to confirm.
 Consider the verb for "lock" and what kind of question it forms.
 - Don't forget that the subject and objects should be clear in your structure, and the order of your sentence will need to make sense for a question.

+Student Input: Did you see the raven this morning?
+They were looking at our garden.